the-markup/investigation-youtube-ad-placements/README.md

 The bulk of stats and tables for our social justice methodology.

 ### terms.py
-This contains lists of terms used in this series.
-Briefly, this includes `hate` terms sourced from the SPLC, RationalWiki, and Muslim Advocates. `social_justice` terms sourced from Color of Change, Media Justice, Mijente, and Muslim Advocates. `adhoc` terms were submitted for comparison against terms in the other lists. `noise` contains random alphanumeric characters.
+This contains lists of terms used in the series.
+This includes `hate` terms sourced from the SPLC, RationalWiki, and Muslim Advocates. `social_justice` terms sourced from Color of Change, Media Justice, Mijente, and Muslim Advocates. `adhoc` terms were submitted for comparison against terms in the other lists. `noise` contains randomly generated strings.

 Refer to the "Data" section below for the API status of each of these terms.